Skip to contentSkip to content

 Want AI that helps without turning the business into a machine?

-Kootenay Made Digital builds practical AI setups around real workflows: context, prompts, training, privacy boundaries, and useful templates that make the week lighter.
+I build practical AI setups around real workflows: context, prompts, training, privacy boundaries, and templates that make the week lighter.
+No robots, no sci-fi, no surprise fees.